 Hasina's strength and speed of thought on the Kabaddi court is reflected in everything she does.
 She's come a long way in the year since we first met her, overcoming shyness, stigma and tradition.
-We first met a timid girl; we now sit with a confident sportswoman.
+We first met a shy girl; we now sit with a confident sportswoman.

 Watch our video telling Hasina's story

 Her family are clearly proud.
 Sitting on a bed in her home in the community of Koltapa, which sits beside the dusty railway tracks in Malda, her parents watch on.
 They've come a long way too.

 “When the project started last year, my family's reaction to my wanting to play Kabaddi was negative.
 My mother and brother told me that if I wear shorts and t-shirts in the public field during the training sessions, no one will marry me.
 I decided to go on a hunger strike, so I didn't eat for 3 days and I told my father that I wouldn't eat until he would change his mind and let me play. ”

 In Terre des hommes' work to support the empowerment of women and girls in communities across the world, the support of men like Hasina's father is critical.
 It this case, it took time.

 “My father used to be an alcoholic and life in the family was not easy because of this, however three years ago he stopped drinking alcohol and he pays attention and takes care of the family now.
 I was able to speak to my father and make him understand that playing Kabaddi would be a good thing for me, and he was then able to convince the rest of my family.
 Now all my family supports me. "

 Hasina with her parents in her home in Malda

 "My father had arranged my marriage for this year.
 I always had a dream to not be married at a young age.
 I told my family that I didn't want to be married, that it was too early and not the right time for me."